bryanveloso/avalonstar.com/source/posts/2010-04-11-rich-media-experiencesa.markdown

 You know what?

-I want to make Rich Magical Motion-erific "In Your Faceâ„¢" Multi-Media Experiencesâ„¢ for the Webâ„¢ *without* having to use Adobe's Flash.
+I want to make Rich Magical Motion-erific "In Your Face™" Multi-Media Experiences™ for the Web™ *without* having to use Adobe's Flash.
 Screw DHTML.
 I want things to fly around exactly like they do on [The FWA][1].
 So they should look exactly like ones made in Flash, but I *don't* want to use Flash.

 Oh, wait, I *have* to use Flash?